PCSX2/pcsx2-net-www/docs/post/general.md

 Portable mode allows you to confine all of PCSX2's related data and configuration into its own folder instead of using the user's Documents folder, essentially making it "Portable".

-- To enable portable mode, simply create an empty `portable.ini` file in the root directory of your PCSX2 folder.
+- To enable portable mode, simply create an empty `portable.ini` file in the root directory of your PCSX2 folder
+- You can also pass in `-portable` as a launch argument to force PCSX2 to run in portable mode

 ## Save States